botkop/numsca/README.md

   w0 += x.T.dot(l1Delta)
 }
 ```
-In scala it may be a bit longer, but otherwise it's pretty similar.

-Another example: a scala translation of Andrej Karpathy's
+Another example: a Scala translation of Andrej Karpathy's
 ['Minimal character-level language model with a Vanilla Recurrent Neural Network'](src/main/scala/botkop/numsca/samples/MinCharRnn.scala).
 (Compare with Andrej Karpathy's original [post](https://gist.github.com/karpathy/d4dee566867f8291f086).)

+Also have a look at [Scorch](https://github.com/botkop/scorch), a neural net framework in the spirit of [PyTorch](http://pytorch.org/), which uses Numsca.

 ## Why?
-I love scala.
+I love Scala.
 I teach myself deep learning.
-Everything in deep learning is written in python.
+Everything in deep learning is written in Python.
-This library helps me to quickly translate python and numpy code to my favorite language.
+This library helps me to quickly translate Python and Numpy code to my favorite language.

 I hope you find it useful.

 Pull requests welcome.

 ## Disclaimer
-This is far from an exhaustive copy of numpy's functionality.
+This is far from an exhaustive copy of Numpy's functionality.
 I'm adding functionality as I go.
-That being said, I think many of the most interesting aspects of numpy like slicing, broadcasting and indexing
+That being said, I think many of the most interesting aspects of Numpy like slicing, broadcasting and indexing
 have been successfully implemented.

 ## Under the hood